PetMetz/pymls/README.md

 ## Problems
 Well, just look at the test coverage.
 These are largely based on the discussion of the Stroh method given by Ting (ch.
 5).[^2]
-So far, values computed for titanium disagree with ANZIC.[^3] Further, values computed for Forsterite (a-Mg2SiO4) disagree with this reported in Martinez-Garcia et al.[^1] The algebra is failing at some point I haven't understood.
+So far, values computed for titanium disagree with ANIZC.[^3] Further, values computed for Forsterite (a-Mg2SiO4) disagree with those reported in Martinez-Garcia et al.[^1] The algebra is failing at some point I haven't understood.

 ## Installation